62832/MEGACells/src/main/resources/assets/megacells/ae2guide/radioactive_cell.md

   <RecipeFor id="radioactive_chemical_cell" />
 </Row>

-The Radioactive Cell is not too dissimilar to the <ItemLink id="megacells:bulk_item_cell" />, in that it can only store one given type of radioactive chemical and that it must be partitioned in advance to one of these chemicals before it can operate.
+The Radioactive Cell is not too dissimilar to the <ItemLink id="megacells:bulk_item_cell" /> in that it can only store one given type of radioactive chemical and it must be partitioned before it can operate.
 This where the similarities end between the two, however; the Radioactive Cell only stores a finite amount of this chemical, at a maximum of *256 [bytes](ae2:ae2-mechanics/bytes-and-types.md)*.
 That is, however, the equivalent of *2048 buckets* — or 4 Nuclear Waste Barrels' worth of this radioactive chemical — in the space of a single